Bruce-zc/hugo-academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
+- visual representation learning for human activity recognition
-  - Computer Vision
+- self-supervised learning
+- transfer learning (domain adaptation/generalization)
-  - AI for Science
+- machine learning for physical science (ordinary/partial differential equations)

 # Education to show in About widget
 education: